kairosbrightside/Autosampler/README.md

 6) Finally, log final sample pressure and time

 ### write logged data to CF card
-- I think someone still needs to connect their computer to it to actually export the data though...
+- I think someone still needs to connect their computer to it to actually export the data though... sorry

 # Tests before fielding